 To be honest I am not sure which variety of garlic they come from.
 It might be from a variety of elephant garlic.
-I have put them them about a year and half ago during the autumn season.
+I have put them about a year and a half ago during the autumn season.
 Come March this year a few of them have started flowering.
 The flowers break easily so I didn’t see a few to full bloom.
-Once bloomed if it breaks kept in soil they stay fresh for awhile without it wilting down.
+Once bloomed if it breaks kept in the soil they stay fresh for a while without it wilting down.

 To grow purple garlic flowers

 Growing them are quite easy as all you need to do is to get hold of the bulbs to come autumn or late summer.
 They are available to buy online on eBay.
 Always go for the edible variety like allium sativum and for planting ones.
 Never use garlic from shops or supermarkets as they have been pretreated with chemicals to make them more appealing.

 They are very easy to grow.
 All it needs is some well drain compost and watering during the dry season.

 It is possible to grow them from seed but it takes a few years before they flower.
 Germinate rate also varies.